ska-codehub/TabletShipmentReportScraper/README.md

 * Execute `run.bat --help`

 *Note: Before you procced to **Start?**, you may need to turn on (if the script fails to turn on) the VPN (it's a browser extension) installed in the browser (rendered by this script)*

+## Consolidate the customer data:
+#### After the data scraping is completed, consoldation of the customer data (unique customer by mobile number) of each francise can be achived using below instruction.
+* Double click on `data_consolidate.bat`

+*Note: All the consolidated files would be stored within the **archive > consoldated** folder.*